WHERE ARE WE GOING?

 First day

-Boarding in San Teodoro and First Anchorage
+Boarding in San Teodoro and first anchorage

 Second day

 The day begins with breakfast overlooking the sea and our first real taste of sailing.
-If the wind takes us north, we hoist the sails and glide along the colorful stretch of coastline facing Capo Coda Cavallo, one of the most recognizable granite headlands in this part of Sardinia.
+If the wind takes us north, we hoist the sails and glide along the colorful stretch of coastline facing Cape Coda Cavallo, one of the most recognizable granite headlands in this part of Sardinia.
 Here the landscape changes constantly: coves, clear water, smooth rocks, and perfect spots for swimming or snorkeling.
 In the afternoon, we choose a new anchorage to spend the night, with plenty of time for another swim before dinner.

 Third day